openshift/installer/Documentation/install/bare-metal/metal-terraform.md

 ## Prerequsities

-* Terraform v0.9.6.
-Tectonic Installer includes (and requires) this version of Terraform.
-Other versions are not guaranteed to work with this Installer.
+* Terraform: Tectonic Installer includes and requires a specific version of Terraform.
+This is included in the Tectonic Installer tarball.
+See the [Tectonic Installer release notes][release-notes] for information about which Terraform versions are compatible.
 * Matchbox [v0.6.0](https://github.com/coreos/matchbox/releases) installation with the gRPC API enabled.
 See [installation](https://coreos.com/matchbox/docs/latest/deployment.html).
 * Matchbox TLS client credentials
 * PXE network boot environment with DHCP, TFTP, and DNS services.
 See [network-setup](https://coreos.com/matchbox/docs/latest/network-setup.html).